Why Choose the Anatomy Program?

 To provide the essentials of human anatomy for students who have an interest in anatomy but do not want to pursue, or who do not need, a master's degree.

 Academics and Curriculum

-View Certificate in Anatomy program information and requirements in the University Catalog.
+View Certificate in Anatomy program information and requirements in the Academic Catalog.

 Applicants for admission are expected to meet the general requirements for admission to the Graduate School with regular or nondegree status.
 Although there are no required prerequisite courses, it is recommended that applicants have completed at least two years of biology, including vertebrate anatomy, and two years of chemistry, including organic chemistry.

 For additonal information please contact Kim Hagler, Program Secretary at (937) 775-4496 in the NCBP Graduate Program Office located in 105 White Hall.